When you are doing tax returns or filing jointly with a deceased person, it can be confusing and the IRS just guides you to some random publications.

 Since the most people searching this topic are surviving spouses without a personal representative, You need to do step 1 on first page and steps 2 and 3 on the second page.

-If you have back due tax debt issues and need help, give us a call at (888) 515-4TAX and have a free, no obligation consultation with one of our experienced tax attorneys.
+If you have back due tax debt issues and need help, visit our tax resolution application and have a free, no obligation consultation with one of our experienced tax attorneys.